 That means you must be very strategic in the keywords you use for subheadings and titles, knowing exactly what is expected of you.

-Here's a list of keywords that you can use in the text of your medical school resume:
+Here are a few examples of keywords to include in your medical school resume:

 - Leadership